IRAS-HKA/aip_wiki/docs/how_to_start_aip.md

     - Launch robot driver with MoveIt2 wrapper

         ```bash
-        ros2 launch kuka_kr3_cell_description cell.launch.py
+        ros2 launch aip_cell_description aip.launch.py use_fake_hardware:=false robot_ip:=10.166.32.145
         ```

         This will open up a simulated hardware with visualisation.
         To launch the real robot:
-        - Make sure that you are in the local network (Wi-Fi or LAN)
+        - Make sure that you are in the local network (Wi-Fi AND LAN)
         - Test your application in simulation first
         - Make sure that the robot is not in a collision state when the application is executed on the real robot
         - If everything is fine, execute